Skip to content

 Predict the nanofabrication outcome of a gdstk cell using a specified model.

-server, and returns a new cell containing the predicted polygons.
+prediction service, and returns a new cell containing the predicted polygons.

 Parameters